 Increasingly, competition for the use of these lands and waters and their natural resources can create conflicts and concerns among stakeholders.
 The need to coordinate a cooperative approach to protect and sustain these resources is compelling.
 Many opportunities exist to increase the effectiveness of Federal programs through collaboration among agencies and to facilitate the process of partnering between government and non-government agencies.

-To sustain healthy and productive public lands and water with the most efficient approach requires individuals and organizations to recognize their unique ability to contribute to commonly held goals.
+To sustain healthy and productive public lands and waters with the most efficient approach, individuals and organizations must recognize their unique ability to contribute to commonly held goals.
 The key to progress is building on the strengths of each sector, achieving goals collectively that could not be reasonably achieved individually.
 Given the inter-jurisdictional nature of Blue Mountain Lake, partnering opportunities exist and can promote the leveraging of limited financial and human resources.
 Partnering and identification of innovative approaches to deliver justified levels of service defuse polarization among interest groups, and lead to a common understanding and appreciation of individual roles, priorities, and responsibilities.

-To the extent practical, this Master Plan and a proactive approach to partnering would position Blue Mountain Lake to aggressively leverage project financial capability and human resources in order to identify and satisfy customer expectations, protect and sustain natural and cultural resources and recreational infrastructure, and programmatically bring Corps management efforts and outputs up to a justified level of service.
-Public involvement and extensive coordination within the Corps of Engineers and with other affected agencies and organizations is a critical feature required in developing or revising a Project Master Plan.
+To the extent practical, implementing the Blue Mountain Lake Master Plan with a proactive approach to partnering will position Blue Mountain Lake to aggressively leverage project financial capability and human resources in order to identify and satisfy customer expectations, protect, and sustain natural and cultural resources and recreational infrastructure, and programmatically bring USACE management efforts and outputs up to a justified level of service.